 “Before ten” says “before the time”.

 We can use the word before to speak about time, as well as place.
 In all natural languages, human minds have a flexible habit to connect time and place.
-Human grammars have evolved along with perception for three-dimensional space.
+Humans have evolved grammars along with perception for three-dimensional space.

 Let us think about places and names, as TODAY, YESTERDAY, and TOMORROW.
 Could there be a town named Tomorrow?